“He cares for you,” she stammers. “And you care for him,”

 “Where are they?”
 Skipio demands, tossing the brush.

 “At the camp cistern,” he replies.
-“Something about the Owl poisoning our water,”
+“Something about a druid poisoning our water,”

 “The water crews will miss having those wenches refill the cistern every day,” Actus laughs with him.
 “Now they’ll have to go back to doing their job,”

-Aedan climbs a tree to its highest branch and finds Bitch Face with the traitorous Alon under his torch.
+Onshore, bootprints lead into the trees, where a dull glow awaits.
+What an utter fool.
+Aedan climbs a tree to its highest branch and spots Bitch Face below with the traitorous Alon under a torch.

-“You’re sure he’ll come through here?” he asks in their language.
+“You’re sure he’ll come through here?” the bitch asks in their language.

-“That sandy patch is the only way to cross without getting pulled away by the river,” the Bibroci explains.
-“He’ll swim there, and if he comes through here, then I know for sure where he’s going,”
+“That sandy patch is the only way to cross without getting pulled away by the river,” Alon explains.
+“He’ll swim there, and if he comes through here, then I’ll know for sure where he’s going,”

 Bitch Face wraps a gentle arm around him.